May 21st, 2019

 The world of coaching is FULL of self-made, self-labeled Coaches in a variety of industries.
 From Health Coaches to Business Coaches, to Money Coaches, etc.

-I myself, identify as a Performance Coach and I can tell you, it has nothing to do with athletics or being an athlete! 😉 Rather, it’s the belief that YOU are the peak performer of your life and are resourceful and whole to perform your absolute best.
+I myself, identify as a Performance Coach and I can tell you, it has nothing to do with being an athlete! 😉 Rather, it’s the belief that YOU are the peak performer of your life and are resourceful and whole to be your absolute best.

 Here’s the thing.